Generic Name: tetracycline (TET tra SYE kleen)

 Tetracycline side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using tetracycline and call your doctor at once if you have any of these serious side effects:
+Get emergency medical help if you have signs of an allergic reaction to tetracycline: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 fever, chills, body aches, flu symptoms;